kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 To minimize drift with tooling changes, this section has been moved to [kubernetes/test-infra][release-branch-job-creation].

+#### Add a new variant for the kube-cross image

+Once we have cut the branch, it is a good time to start producing a new kube-cross image.
+To do this, we first need to add the variant to kube-cross [variants.yaml](https://github.com/kubernetes/release/blob/master/images/build/cross/variants.yaml) file and update the [dependencies.yaml](https://github.com/kubernetes/release/blob/master/dependencies.yaml) file.
+Here is an [example PR](https://github.com/kubernetes/release/pull/2344/files).

+Once that is merged, wait for this [prow job](https://prow.k8s.io/view/gs/kubernetes-jenkins/logs/post-release-push-image-kube-cross) to complete and then do an image promotion PR.
+Here is an [example](https://github.com/kubernetes/k8s.io/pull/4412).

+Once that has completed, we can bump the kube-cross builder image.
+Here is an [example PR](https://github.com/kubernetes/kubernetes/commit/242649ee7474f9d2d11add22e5747a8323221f4d).

 #### Update publishing-bot rules

 The Kubernetes Publishing Bot is responsible for: